bohd4nx-work/svitlo_live/README.md

 ---
 An integration for **Home Assistant** that displays the current electricity supply status for your region and queue.

-**Version 2.8.0** allows changing settings via UI, supports almost all regions via a new unified reliable API, and automatically cleans up old entities.
+**Version 2.8.6** allows changing settings via UI (with optional preserving old IDs), supports almost all regions via a new unified reliable API, and automatically cleans up old entities.

 ---